bitdeli/bitdeli-docs/src/overview.rst

 the contents of raw events.
 Correspondingly, a card script depends on a specific profile script.
 These dependencies are specified in the scripts' configuration at ``bitdeli/config.json``.

-All available profile scripts are documented in detail in :ref:`profile-scripts`.
+All available profile scripts are documented in detail in :ref:`data-sources`.
 Note that although currently you can't define custom profile scripts, we are very open to suggestions and pull requests.
 The Git repositories for profile scripts are prefixed with `profile-` at our `GitHub page <https://github.com/bitdeli>`_.